LDSSA/heroku-model-deploy/README.md

 This is a very simplistic yet effective way to deploy a scikit binary classifier behind a HTTP server on heroku.

-There are 4 main topics to cover here
+There are 4 main topics to cover here:

 1. Serialization
     - This is covered in notebooks
 1. Flask
-    - Covered here in the readme
+    - Covered here in the README
 1. Database connection
-    - Covered here in the readme
+    - Covered here in the README
 1. Deployment to heroku
-    - Also covered here in the readme
+    - Also covered here in the README

 ## Before continuing

-Topic #1 is the only one that is not covered here in this readme.
+Topic #1 is the only one that is not covered here in this README.
 It is covered in two notebooks that you must read before moving on with the rest of this README.

 [Notebook #1](https://github.com/LDSSA/heroku-example/blob/master/Train%20and%20Serialize.ipynb) has